brycewray/hugo-site/content/posts/2023/02/get-good-git-info-even-hosts-gui.md

 > . . . in order for this to work best, you'll have to use a [CI/CD](https://www.infoworld.com/article/3271126/what-is-cicd-continuous-integration-and-continuous-delivery-explained.html) method of deploying your site.
 For anybody likely to find this article, you'll typically be using either [GitHub Actions](https://github.com/features/actions) or [GitLab CI/CD](https://docs.gitlab.com/ee/ci/).
 The reason this is necessary is because . . . there's no way to use any of the Jamstack-savvy web hosts' UIs to specify `fetch-depth: 0`, [which is necessary for this to work](https://discourse.gohugo.io/t/problems-with-gitinfo-in-ci/22480).

-When copying your repository for deployment, these hosts do a so-called *shallow clone*.
-That means they fetch only a few of the most recent Git commits for the **entire project**, rather than performing a deeper clone that allows you to get the latest Git commit for **each page** on your site.[^VercelShallowClone]
+When copying your repository for deployment, some of these hosts do a so-called *shallow clone*.
+That means they fetch only a few of the most recent Git commits for the **entire project**, rather than performing a deeper clone that allows you to get the latest Git commit for **each page** on your site.

-[^VercelShallowClone]: For example, see [this Vercel documentation](https://vercel.com/guides/how-do-i-use-the-ignored-build-step-field-on-vercel), which specifies that Vercel fetches only ten levels of commit history when cloning a repo.
+For example, see [this documentation](https://vercel.com/guides/how-do-i-use-the-ignored-build-step-field-on-vercel), which specifies that [Vercel](https://vercel.com) fetches only ten levels of commit history when cloning a repo.
+On the other hand, [Netlify](https://netlify.com) [apparently](https://github.com/netlify/build-image/issues/317) does a very deep clone which is quite satisfactory for obtaining per-page commit data.

-Fortunately, on your local repo, you can do your *own* gathering of the Git data and then have your chosen SSG grab and use that data.
+In any event, the good thing is that, on your local repo, you can do your *own* gathering of the Git data and then have your chosen SSG grab and use that data.
+This means you won't have to worry one way or the other about your host's repo-cloning practices, which can simplify things if you want to change hosts for some reason.

 Here, I'm writing about how to go about that process in Hugo, but a lot of this should be equally applicable to Eleventy or, for that matter, quite a few other SSGs.
-I tested this successfully with the native UIs of both [Netlify](https://netlify.com) and [Vercel](https://vercel.com), but had no luck with [Cloudflare Pages](https://pages.cloudflare.com) --- probably due to ongoing issues with that host's extremely outdated build image.[^overdueFix] So, if you're deploying to CFP, I highly recommend using **only** CI/CD until further notice, perhaps even if you have no interest in showing accurate Git data but definitely if you do.
+I tested this successfully with the native UIs of both Netlify and Vercel, but had no luck with [Cloudflare Pages](https://pages.cloudflare.com) --- probably due to ongoing issues with that host's extremely outdated build image.[^overdueFix] So, if you're deploying to CFP, I highly recommend using **only** CI/CD until further notice, perhaps even if you have no interest in showing accurate Git data but definitely if you do.

 [^overdueFix]: The CFP build image was supposed to have received a significant update sometime in late 2022.
 That apparently [has been delayed indefinitely](https://github.com/cloudflare/pages-build-image/discussions/1#discussioncomment-4597138).